Pure Aromatherapy for Body, Mind & Spirit

 We will spend a little more time in the area of dilution ratio for essential oils for dogs.
 Again – always start with therapeutic grade essential oils, and double-check that you aren’t using an essential oil unsafe for dogs.
 We emphasize – if any of the oils listed above seem like they can help your pet – please spend extra time researching the specific oil (s) before using on your pet.

-• Always DILUTE essential oils before using them on your dogs.
+• Always dilute essential oils before using them on your dogs.
 A rough guideline is to add about 3-6 drops of essential oils to 1 oz.
 (30 ml) of carrier oil, or about 18-25 drops of essential oils to 8 oz.
 (240 ml) of shampoo.

 • Use a smaller amount of diluted oils on small dogs vs. big dogs – and fewer amounts of diluted oils on puppies and senior dogs.